cilium/cilium/Documentation/operations/performance/benchmark.rst

 .. image:: images/bench_tcp_crr_32_processes_cpu.png

-Encryption (Wireguard/IPsec)
+Encryption (WireGuard/IPsec)
 ============================

-Cilium supports encryption via Wireguard and IPsec.
-This first section will look at Wireguard and compare it against using Calico for Wireguard encryption.
+Cilium supports encryption via WireGuard® and IPsec.
+This first section will look at WireGuard and compare it against using Calico for WireGuard encryption.
-If you are interested in IPsec performance and how it compares to Wireguard, please see :ref:`performance_wireguard_ipsec`.
+If you are interested in IPsec performance and how it compares to WireGuard, please see :ref:`performance_wireguard_ipsec`.

-Wireguard Throughput
+WireGuard Throughput
 --------------------

 Looking at TCP throughput first, the following graph shows results for both